Valmiera

 Valmiera is the second largest city of the historical Vidzeme region, Latvia, with a total area of 19.35 km².
 As of 2002, Valmiera had a population of 27,323, and in 2020, it was at 24,879.
-It is a state city, and is the seat of the Valmiera Municipality.
+It is a state city (although without a separate municipal government), and is the seat of the Valmiera Municipality.
 Valmiera is one of the oldest cities in Latvia; it was a member of the Hanseatic League.
 According to the ethnic composition, Valmiera has the largest proportion of ethnic Latvians among the state cities.

 Valmiera lies at the crossroads of several important roads, 107 km to the north-east from Riga, the capital of Latvia, and 50 km south of the border with Estonia.
 Valmiera lies on both banks of the Gauja River.

 Names and etymology

 The name was derived from the Old German given name Waldemar or the Slavic name Vladimir.
 The town may have been named after the kniaz of the Principality of Pskov Vladimir Mstislavich, who became a vassal of Albert of Riga in 1212, and for a short time, it was a vogt of Tālava, Ydumea and Autīne.
 In another version, it may have been named after the King of Denmark Valdemar II, who allied with the Livonian Brothers of the Sword in the Livonian Crusade.
 In the second half of 13th century, the Livonian Order built a castle which they called Wolmar in German.
 During the Livonian War, the town was known in Russian as Володимерец (Volodimirec), but during the period of the Russian Empire, it was known as Вольмар (Wolmar).